-An excellent natural sugar substitute.
-Drizzle this rich syrup over pancakes, waffles or toast as a substitute for maple syrup or honey.
+An excellent natural sugar substitute, drizzle this rich syrup over pancakes, waffles or toast or use in place of maple syrup or honey.

 Bring water and dates to a boil in a large pot; reduce heat and simmer, covered, for 1 hour, stirring occasionally and pressing dates with the back of a spoon.

 Line a large colander with a double layer of cheesecloth leaving about 6 inches overlapped at the top.
 Place over a bowl that’s slightly smaller so the bottom of the colander sits above the bowl.
 Carefully ladle or pour dates and liquid into colander.
 Press well with the back of a spoon to force liquid into the bowl.
 Fold aside for 1 hour to drain.